This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 void f(T a, T b);

-template void f<int>(int, int); // Explicit instantiation of f<int> declaration
+template void f<int>(int, int); // Explicitly instantiate f<int> declaration only

-The other is to use the extern keyword to instantiate a definition:
+Another way is to directly use the extern keyword to instantiate a definition:

 template <typename T>